AnnLe4869/juniorgocode-blog/content/when-does-react-batch-state/index.md

 };
 ```

-If we click on the button now, we see that the log message is printed twice, which indicate that the component has been re-render **TWICE**.
+If we click on the button now, we see that the log message is printed twice, which indicates that the component has been re-rendered **TWICE**.
 This can be interpreted as that each of the state-update function has been executed individually.

 Here is what happen in order: